 - Thickened ear flaps with an orange peel texture inside the flap along with very itchy ears and brown ear secretions

-Malassezia is very common in the ears.
+Malassezia in dogs’ ears is very common.
 So if you put a cotton ball down your dog’s ear canal and find dark brown stuff on it … then it’s very likely your dog has Malassezia overgrowth in the ear.

 Treating Your Dog’s Malassezia